Encrypting Heroku Postgres with Your Encryption Key

 There are limitations that apply to databases encrypted with a customer encryption key.

-- Followers and Forks must use the same encryption key as their leader.
+- Followers and forks must use the same encryption key as their leader.

-- PGBackups won’t work.
-This includes using the
+- PGBackups and using the

 heroku pg:backups